apinizer/management-api-docs/02-api-reference/04-api-proxies/endpoints/delete-endpoint.md

 ### Common Causes

 - API Proxy is not REST type (SOAP endpoints cannot be deleted manually)
+- Missing `name` or `httpMethod` fields
-- Endpoint ID does not exist
+- Endpoint with specified name and httpMethod does not exist

 ### Error Response (401 Unauthorized)